-Self-funders should agree a rate with the care home in advance.
+If someone is arranging and funding their own care, they should agree a rate with the care home in advance.
 In some cases, a short-term stay may become a permanent one.
 Care homes should therefore also provide key information on charges if that were to happen.